 Strong: This one is pretty straightforward.
 It has a lot of taste!
 Common synonyms include full-bodied, bold, rich, robust and heavy.

 Vegetal: This is the proper descriptor for what makes a green tea green.
 Synonyms include herbaceous, crisp, green, and grassy.

 Tea Flavor Wheel

-If you read tea reviews and descriptions, you’ll see these terms come up pretty frequently.
-Flavor is such a nuanced and difficult thing to describe so it’s useful to give consistent labels to different types of flavors.
+If you read tea reviews and descriptions, you'll see these terms come up pretty frequently.
+The flavor is such a nuanced and difficult thing to describe so it’s useful to give consistent labels to different types of flavors.

 Not all flavors are tasted at first.
 Some teas can have complex layers.
 That’s where the use of a flavor wheel comes in.

 To read a flavor wheel the three rings correspond to the three layers of tasting.

 The first impression or headnotes are the large inner ring of the wheel.
 The body notes are in the secondary ring while the final tail notes or aftertaste are in the outer ring.

 Here's an example of how it might sound: "A floral head, a garden flower body, and a honeysuckle tail".
 But most tea tasting notes will just read floral, garden flowers, honeysuckle.

 The Australian Tea Masters came up with a tea flavor wheel in a variety of languages that may help in understanding the variety of tea flavor descriptions.